What Is Collagen Good For? A Complete Guide

 We’ve dug beneath the surface, but let’s dig a bit deeper and talk about collagen’s amino acid profile.

 Collagen’s amino acid profile is special because of proline, glycine, glutamine, and arginine – four amino acids with impeccable inflammation reducing and healing properties.
-From a technical standpoint, they’re considered to be “conditionally essential”.
+From a technical standpoint, they’re considered to be “conditionally essential.”
 That means that the body does produce them, but only in small amounts and only under the right conditions.
-BUT, when you get sick or find yourself constantly under stress (which, let’s face it, is a chronic issue in this country) your body will stop producing them.
+However, when you get sick or find yourself constantly under stress your body will stop producing them.
 So, it’s incredibly important to get the from dietary sources like bone broth.